A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge Retrieval

+where $R(q,d^+)$ denotes the relevance score between query input $q$ and positive knowledge $d^+$, whose calculation has been detailed in \cref{passage retreival score function}.
 During contrastive learning, determining the ground-truth positive knowledge $d^+$ is a key challenge.
-A common practice is the use of pseudo labels, where knowledge snippets containing ground-truth answers are treated as relevant knowledge.~\cite{Luo2021Weakly-SupervisedAnswering, Lin2023Fine-grainedAnswering}.
+A common practice is the use of pseudo labels, where knowledge snippets containing ground-truth answers are treated as relevant knowledge~\cite{Luo2021Weakly-SupervisedAnswering, Lin2023Fine-grainedAnswering}.
 However, such label assignment can mistakenly classify irrelevant knowledge that coincidentally contains the answer as relevant, thereby introducing noise into the model.
 Therefore, RA-VQA~\cite{Lin2022RetrievalKnowledge} proposes a novel label assignment method that jointly incorporates feedback from the generator.
 In this approach, ground-truth knowledge must both contain the answer and enable the generator to produce the correct answer.
 Alternatively, CEIK~\cite{Wang2024CoordinatingVQA} aims to coordinate the conflicts between implicit and explicit knowledge during the training process and a piece of knowledge can be judged as positive when the prediction output using this knowledge is correct.
 Further increasing efforts also emphasize the importance of joint training between the retriever and generator.
 UnifER~\cite{Guo2022AVQA} explores an inspiring joint training framework that the retriever can benefit from the updates of the generator, although its performance falls short compared to current leading models.
-Similarly,~\cite{Wu2022Multi-ModalVQA} proposes a joint framework for a large pretraining KB-VQA model, where the retriever and generator partially share parametric representations to enhance their mutual understanding.
+Similarly, \cite{Wu2022Multi-ModalVQA} proposes a joint framework for a large pretraining KB-VQA model, where the retriever and generator partially share parametric representations to enhance their mutual understanding.
+UniRVQA~\cite{Deng2025EnablingAnswering} extends the joint training with a unified framework and a self-reflections task to achieve leading performance.
+More recently, \cite{Hong2025Knowledge-basedFiltering} propose VLM-PRF, where the knowledge retriever is optimized using reinforcement learning.
+By employing answer accuracy and format consistency as reward signals, the RL framework supervises the model’s ability to dynamically invoke tools and filter irrelevant retrieved noise, which ensures precise reasoning and structural adherence.

 \textbf{Multimodal Retrieval.} As a significant extension of text-based retrieval, multimodal retrieval broadens access to diverse knowledge sources in KB-VQA by incorporating both textual and visual data, ultimately enhancing overall performance.